-I feel the pressure of being "me" for hire- sometimes.
-When you're an art director you 100% want people to employ "you", it means you have a style that is recognisable.
-In many ways my aesthetic opinions are as strong as my personal opinions, but I find this newest incarnation on Instagram for example of the "cult of self" quite vulgar.
+I feel the pressure of being 'me' for hire — sometimes.
+When you're an art director, you 100% want people to employ 'you,' it means you have a style that is recognizable.
+In many ways my aesthetic opinions are as strong as my personal opinions, but I find this newest incarnation on Instagram — for example, of the 'cult of self' — quite vulgar.

-"I recently monetised my YouTube channel to discover that last month, despite over a 100,000 views on some of my episodes, I had made $0.19.
+"I recently monetized my YouTube channel to discover that last month, despite millions of views on some of my episodes, I had made $0.19.
 I've concluded, if I want to make money from freelance work on Chicken Shop Dates then I'll have to sell the format to a big media company.
-Everyone who makes Chicken Shop Date with me does it for free out of the goodness of their hearts because we all really believe in the show
+Everyone who makes Chicken Shop Date with me does it for free out of the goodness of their hearts because we all really believe in the show.

-Quitting a full time retail job to become a full time producer was pretty scary, but my girlfriend was so supportive and we moved in with her mum near Brighton for like 6 months when I fucked up my tax return.
-I get a lot of anxiety problems and can dig myself into bad weeks but these are hurdles I'm working through.
+Quitting a full-time retail job to become a full-time producer was pretty scary, but my girlfriend was so supportive.
+We moved in with her mum near Brighton for like six months when I fucked up my tax return.
+I get a lot of anxiety problems and can dig myself into bad weeks, but these are hurdles I'm working through.
 I'm lucky to be able to afford rent and food and do what I do.
 I'm very thankful."

 James Massiah, 26, poet, DJ, writer, London